IrinaSing/To-do-list/planning/backlog.md

 - As a user I want to have **drag and drop function** so that I could _change order_ of the items in the list.
 - As a user I want to have a **second list** to keep items that are marked as "done" apart from items "to-do".
+- As a user I want to have a **strikethrough style** on items so that I could easily recognize that they are done.
+- As a user I want to have a **filter form** to be able to filter items according to string content I request.

 ## Could-haves